 Cartersville K-5 Virtual Academy FAQs

 What is the K-5 Cartersville Virtual Academy Option?
-How is it different from the digital learning experience in the Spring of 2020?
+How is it different from CVA during the 2020-21 school year?

 The K-5 Virtual Academy is a fully online alternative for Cartersville students.
 This option is not a separate entity or school, but rather an extension of each school site.
 If you are a second-grade student in the virtual academy you are still a member of the primary school and more important you are still a CANE!
 Participating students will engage in remote instruction that mirrors the classroom experience to a certain degree.
-While the online-delivery may bear some similarities to the digital learning students experienced at the end of the 2019-2020 school year, instructional expectations have changed in many ways.
+The online delivery of courses will be very similar to last year's CVA program.
+The primary difference is that students are required to apply for enrollment.
 The Elementary Online Option will require students to be engaged in learning for the entirety of the school day.
 Cartersville teachers will meet virtually with individual students and small groups of students at the appointed time (synchronous learning).
 Teachers will also post assignments for students to complete independently (asynchronous learning).
 These assignments will support high-quality instruction by addressing essential skills, knowledge, and content mastery.
 There will also be some opportunities for students to visit the classroom and participate in a more traditional instructional setting.

 What is the parent's role?